blockbasenetwork/node/README.md

 Each node has to have an EOS account associated to it.
 We recommend using a new EOS account just for that purpose.
 This account must have enough RAM, CPU, and NET to work properly.
 We recommend the following steps to prepare your EOS account:
 1. Create the EOS account: An EOS account can be easily created on bloks.io [here](https://bloks.io/wallet/create-account).

 2. Buy RAM: Buy 10k of RAM for the EOS account you created.
+This will allow you to participate as a SR or as a SP in modest sidechain networks.

 3. Get CPU and NET: A BlockBase node uses a lot of EOS CPU and a good amount of EOS NET.
 We recommend renting the required CPU and NET through REX.
 To learn more about REX click [here](https://eosauthority.com/rex_history/).

-4. Ensure the EOS account has always enough CPU and NET: Renting CPU and NET through REX lasts for one month only, so this could pose a future problem for your node because it may run out of resources.
+4. Ensure the EOS account has always enough CPU, NET and RAM: Renting CPU and NET through REX lasts for one month only, so this could pose a future problem for your node because it may run out of resources.
 To ensure your node has always enough resources, we recommend the [Charm service by Chintai](https://arm.chintai.io/).
 You can very easily configure this service to always buy REX for your account when you need the resources.
 We use it on our nodes and we highly recommend it.
+You can also use it to buy more RAM automatically, which may be needed if you're planning in servicing multiple sidechains as a provider, or if you're planning in requesting a sidechain for you with many providers.

 5. Transfer BBT (The BlockBase token) to the EOS account.
 You will need BBT as a SR or as a SP.
 SRs use BBT to pay to SPs for running their sidechain.
 And SPs pledge BBT as collateral that they will lose if they fail to provide the service accordingly.
 In both cases BBT has to be staked.

-**Note: If you wish to run more than one instance of the node, you will need a different EOS account for every one of those instances.**
+**Note: If you wish to run more than one instance of the node, you will need a different EOS account for every one of those instances with a different private/public key pair.**

 ## Software Prerequisites
 The BlockBase node software is built with C# and runs on the .NET Core Platform, and uses MongoBD and PostgreSQL to store its data.
 Before running the node, you should install: